miljodirektoratet/cafean/README.md

 #### Updating the GHG characterisation factors

-The characterisation factor from GHG emissions to GHG totals are based on the GWP100 factors of the IPCC Fifth Assessment Report.
+The characterisation factor from GHG emissions to GHG totals are based on the GWP100 factors of the IPCC Fifth Assessment Report (GWP100 IPCC AR5).
 These are given in the file `./data/00_auxiliary/other/emis_conv_char.xlsx`.
 The files contains a sheet "meta" given some information on the structure.
 In short, the characterisation factors are given in the sheet "nor_char" and can be updated there.